Fed to keep buying bonds, but may point to plans to taper

 At a news conference on June 19, Fed Chairman Ben Bernanke said the central bank likely would start to curtail its current bond-buying round later this year, with an eye toward bringing it to a close by the middle of 2014.

-But the U.S. economy has been lumbering through a soft patch induced by belt-tightening in Washington.

-A government report on Wednesday showed GDP expanded at a faster-than-expected 1.7 percent annual rate in the second quarter, but the figure for the first quarter was revised down to 1.1 percent from 1.8 percent.
+But the U.S. economy is still lumbering through a soft patch induced by belt-tightening in Washington.
+A report on Wednesday is expected to show U.S. economic growth slowed to just a 1.0 percent annual pace in the second quarter, down from 1.8 percent in the prior three months.

-Further, the report showed consumer prices held steady in the quarter, with so-called core prices advancing at a 0.8 percent pace, well below the Fed's 2 percent target.

 While reassurances from Bernanke and other Fed officials that any pull-back of purchases did not mean the central bank was getting anywhere near jacking up interest rates helped contain the market fallout, the yield on the benchmark 10-year U.S. Treasury note still stands about a full percentage point above where it was in early May.
 Mortgage rates have risen a similar amount, posing a potential risk to the housing recovery.